-Participants: Derek, Sangey (lot’s of enthusiasm, did not know the way and understood 15% of what I said, always ready with hot tea), Kamsing (porter and cook, great guy), Dawa (Patrick Swazey of Nepal with his faux leather jacket)
+Participants: Derek, Sangey (lot’s of enthusiasm, an angel of a man, did not know the way and understood 15% of what I said, always ready with hot tea), Kamsing (porter and cook, great guy), Dawa (Patrick Swazey of Nepal with his faux leather jacket)

 October 10, 2013

 So here I am again, it is hard to believe that a year has gone by so fast.
 I left Calgary at 9.30 pm on October 8th on a BA flight to London.
 It took me two days to get to Kathmandu.
 The flight was much easier than last year due to the Dubai detour.
 Calgary was hard to leave as always and everyone was sad to see me go for a month again.
 I was sad to make everyone sad.
 Johnny was the best about it.
 He is a great kid and I could not ask for a better blessing in my life.
 Once we all got over the collective sadness I went to the airport.
 All went very smooth.
 In London, I met with David and we went to central London.
 I seem to experience London in bits and pieces over the years.
 It is a true anthill.
-Seeing the mass of grey suits move through the subway tunnels, all the people just running and rushing, it is like a scene from the Matrix movie that I just watched with Johnny befit I left.
+Seeing the mass of grey suits move through the subway tunnels, all the people just running and rushing oblivious to their conditioning, it is like the end scene from the 1st Matrix movie that I just watched with Johnny before I left.

 It is 5 am now in Kathmandu and it is Friday.
 I am sitting in a room in the Nirvana Garden Hotel – the favorite of Rajendra.